HospitalRun/planning/Requirements/v1_0/Operative-Plan.md

 1. Patient ID
 2. First Name
 3. Last Name
-4. Diagnosis (prepopulated with the active diagnosis, and can be edited)
+4. Diagnosis (pre-populated with the active diagnosis, and can be edited)
 5. Operation Description (free form text)
 6. Procedure List  (one or more selections from the list of procedures in the system)
-7. Case complexity - Planned ( free form )
+7. Case complexity - Planned ( free form text)
 8. Surgery Date ( optional, may be set later )
 9. Surgeon
-10. Required resources - such as C-Arm unit    (free form text
-11. Instructions upon Admission - Labs, x-rays, blood.  (free form text.
-Requests would be entered in the admissions visit)
+10. Instructions upon Admission - such as enter requrests for Labs, x-rays, blood.  (free form text)
-12. Additional Notes
+11. Additional Notes
-13. Custom Fields
+12. Custom Form (optional)